-Simeon Strunsky in the New York Evening Post of a recent issue tried to write up Forest Hills in a facetious way, describing what he called the "hill tribes" of the town and made an ing what he called the "hill tribes" of the town and made an unfortunate line of demarkation between the two parts of the village on each side of the railroad track.
-F. M. Knowles answered Mr. Strunsky, in a subsequent issue of the same paper, calling attention to the many errors of observation on the part of the Post writer, showing that much the same kind of folks live in all parts of Forest Hills and that the people of the village working together are making new discoveries in communal life.
-"That, in fact, is the kind of experiment we are trying out here, on both sides of the track, one of the most interesting and difficult experiments that the human race most interesting and difficult experiments that the human race ever makes," concluded Mr. Knowles.
+Simeon Strunsky in the New York Evening Post of a rece issue tried to write up Forest Hills in a facetious way, descring what he called the "hill tribes" of the town and made unfortunate line of demarkation between the two parts of village on each side of the railroad track.
+F. M. Knowles answered Mr. Strunsky, in a subsequent issue of the sampaper, calling attention to the many errors of observation or the part of the Post writer, showing that much the same kind of folks live in all parts of Forest Hills and that the people of the village working together are making new discoveries communal life.
+"That, in fact, is the kind of experiment are trying out here, on both sides of the track, one of the most interesting and difficult experiments that the human race ever makes," concluded Mr. Knowles.